 Who are these

-Waukeshaw was a first-mover in the Tri-Cities area, in 2006 breaking ground on the first market-rate multi-family project in Petersburg, VA — a town in which traditional developers saw no potential.
-A combination of conventional bank financing and state and federal historic tax credits brought $26M to the project, yielding 220 apartments in what is now known as the Mayton Transfer Lofts.
+Waukeshaw was a first-mover in the Tri-Cities area of Virginia, in 2006 breaking ground on the first market-rate multi-family project in Petersburg, VA — a town in which traditional developers saw no potential.
+A combination of conventional bank financing and state and federal historic tax credits brought the $26M project to life, yielding 220 apartments in what is now known as the Mayton Transfer Lofts.
 The success of that project opened the doors to further development, and Petersburg now boasts more than 1,200 new residential units downtown.

 Some of this stuff just seems impossible when you first take it in . . . but then, piece by piece, you start chipping away.